Attleboro library, Relay For Life team up for poetry-essay fundraiser to fight cancer

 “I'm looking forward to collaborating with the Attleboro Public Library on our second Slam Cancer event.
 I was touched by the personal stories and poetry that people shared on how cancer has impacted them.
 This year’s event will be even better,” she said.

-Slam Cancer will be held a few weeks before the relay for life’s main event, an 18-hour fundraiser planned for June 17-18 at the Norton Middle School.
+Slam Cancer will be held a few weeks before the Relay for Life’s main event, an 18-hour fundraiser planned for June 17-18 at Norton Middle School.
 That site is being used for this year’s event due to the construction of a new turf field at Norton High School.

-Brittney Toth, the regional senior development manager of the American Cancer Society, stressed that two years after the pandemic curtailed the society’s fundraising efforts, the relay remains an important way to support the American Cancer Society’s efforts to provide information, support and guidance to patients and their families via its helpline, 1-800-227-2345, and at cancer.org.
+Brittney Toth, the regional senior development manager of the American Cancer Society, stressed that two years after the pandemic curtailed the society’s fundraising efforts, the relay remains an important way to support ACS efforts to provide information, support and guidance to patients and their families via its helpline, 1-800-227-2345, and at cancer.org.

 To register for the event as a participant, team captain, volunteer, or to donate to the Relay For Life of Greater Attleboro, go to www.relayforlife.org/greaterattleboroma.